Manafiafy Beach and Rainforest Lodge

 The main area is designed very much in the style of an African lodge, all from natural materials including the ravinala thatch, and using local craftsmen.
 It has a high thatched ceiling, a bar and dining area, and a wonderful sunken fire pit, perfect for those brisk June nights.
 Outside there is a deck area overlooking a lawn which leads down to the beach.
 The lodge is very proud of its eco-tourism principles, and uses just solar power for its electricity and hot water, while sourcing many of its supplies locally – including delicious fresh fish!

 There are six chalets nestled into the forest and overlooking the beach, all en-suite with superb bathrooms and showers.
 The rooms are spacious and slightly quirkily designed with enormous windows and sliding doors at the front leading to a terrace with plenty of sun loungers, a shower and a hammock.
-Meals are able to be organized on the terrace for those who would like a private dinner.
+Meals are able to be organised on the terrace for those who would like a private dinner.
 There is a family chalet with a separate sitting area, enormous deck and two en-suite bedrooms – one double and one triple.

 The food at the lodge is superb – freshly caught fish and shellfish including crab, lobster and oysters are often served, along with a delicious selection of salads and excellent, freshly baked bread.
 Breakfasts are a treat with warm, fresh pastries and a large selection of fresh fruit – accompanied by freshly squeezed juice of the season, a real treat!

 Activities are varied and rewarding, accompanied by expert guides.
-Enjoy guided forest walks in search of lemurs, chameleons and other fauna, explore the ocean on snorkeling or canoeing trips, enjoy a picnic on the beach or visit the local market and school.
+Enjoy guided forest walks in search of lemurs, chameleons and other fauna, explore the ocean on snorkelling or canoeing trips, enjoy a picnic on the beach or visit the local market and school.
 Whale watching is also possible in season, and is a real highlight if you time your visit right - watch them from the viewing tower, or out on the water by boat.

 Manafiafy Beach and Rainforest Lodge has five cottages and one family cottage.
 They feature cold running water, flush loos, mosquito nets and a safe.
 All the bedrooms are en-suite and have large windows at the front which open up on to a spacious terrace complete with sun loungers, an outdoor shower and a hammock.

 The lodge offers a large variety of activities for guests.
-Swimming and snorkeling in the sheltered bay is recommended, as well as day and night walks in the rainforest to spot lemurs and birds.
+Swimming and snorkelling in the sheltered bay is recommended, as well as day and night walks in the rainforest to spot lemurs and birds.
 During the whale-watching season (July to November) the lodge employs a fast speedboat to take guests out to see them – towards the end of the season the whales become very active with superb sightings as they teach their young to breach.

-The lodge also has a selection of canoes and a larger boat for super trips into the mangroves for birdwatching – this is really special with beautiful views of the ubiquitous Traveler’s Palm and lush, green forest.
+The lodge also has a selection of canoes and a larger boat for super trips into the mangroves for birdwatching – this is really special with beautiful views of the ubiquitous Traveller’s Palm and lush, green forest.
 Sunbirds and kingfishers can often be seen, along with larger water birds such as a variety of heron species.
 A highlight of the mangrove trip is a short walk across to a beautiful, wild, deserted beach.
 Guests can also visit the local school, village and market on a guided walk.

 Scenic mangrove cruise at Manafiafy

 Explore the wildlife rich mangroves which lie across the bay from Manafiafy on a boat trip.
-A gentle cruise through this beautiful landscape will let you see the local fishermen casting their nets as well as being able to spot the colorful bird life.
+A gentle cruise through this beautiful landscape will let you see the local fishermen casting their nets as well as being able to spot the colourful bird life.

 Tree tent sleepout at Manafiafy